Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Introduction

-\IEEEPARstart{D}{riven} by the success of Deep Neural Networks (DNNs) in natural image processing tasks \cite{he2016deep, wang2020deep, minaee2021image}, they have also been demonstrated to have expert-level performance for various medical image analysis tasks, including but not limited to skin lesion diagnosis \cite{ge2017skin, zhang2019attention}, diabetic retinopathy detection \cite{gondal2017weakly, qummar2019deep}, and tumor segmentation \cite{pereira2016brain, muhammad2020deep}.
-Among these medical applications, Artificial Intelligence (AI)-based diabetic retinopathy detection system was the first that was approved for marketing by the US Food and Drug Administration (FDA) \cite{FDA2018}.
-In clinical practice, deep learning-driven medical diagnosis models can further save the overall cost of manual work and even improve patient outcomes by early detection \cite{alzubaidi2021role}.
+Driven by the success of Deep Neural Networks (DNNs) in natural image processing tasks \cite{he2016deep, wang2020deep}, they have also been demonstrated to have expert-level performance for various medical imaging tasks, including but not limited to skin lesion diagnosis \cite{ge2017skin}, diabetic retinopathy detection \cite{gondal2017weakly}, and tumor segmentation \cite{pereira2016brain}.
+Among these medical applications, Artificial Intelligence (AI)-based diabetic retinopathy detection system was the first that was approved for marketing by the US Food and Drug Administration \cite{FDA2018}.
+In clinical practice, deep learning-driven diagnosis models can save the overall cost of manual work and even improve patient outcomes by early detection \cite{alzubaidi2021role}.